skystriker1997/algorithm_datastructure/README.md

-**This project is aimed at sharing my understanding of common algorithms and data structures, with the hope of providing assistance.
-I will continuously update this project and welcome your comments!**
+This project is aimed at sharing my understanding & implementation of commonly used algorithms and data structures, with the hope of providing assistance.
+I will continuously update this project and welcome your comments!